 Engineering technologists focus on practical design and applied technology, working across a wide range of engineering disciplines.
 The Bachelor of Engineering Technology prepares you for diverse engineering careers.

 This engineering degree is accredited by Engineering New Zealand.
 It meets the Sydney Accord and prepares you for Technical Membership of Engineering New Zealand.
 Our close links with companies like Fisher & Paykel, Beca, Opus, Spark, Vodafone, Sky TV and Contact Energy can help you gain valuable workplace experience as part of your studies.

-The Computer and Mobile Systems, Electrical, Electronic, Mechanical, and Network and Communication Engineering majors are professionally accredited and internationally benchmarked.
+The Computer and Mobile Systems, Electrical, Electronic and Mechanical Engineering majors are professionally accredited and internationally benchmarked.
 Our more recent majors have been CUAP approved and developed in consultation with Engineering New Zealand, and are expected to be accredited in time.

 Start date: 2019